prateekkumarweb/haskell-go-checkers/README.md

 # haskell-go-checkers
-Go and checkers game in Haskell
+Implementation of Go and Checkers game in Haskell

 ## Instructions
 * Requirements : **ghc, cabal**